ajbouh/qa/README.md

 Flaky tests sap your confidence in the rest of your tests.
 Their existence robs you of the peace of mind from seeing a test's "PASS" status.
 Every team has to battle flaky tests at some point, and few succeed in keeping them at bay.
 In fact, flakiness may wear you down to the point where you re-run a failed test, hoping that "MAYBE it is _just flaky_".
 Or worse, you comment it out, and suffer a customer-facing bug that would have been covered by the test!

 So that's the bad news: by their very nature, flaky tests are hard to avoid.
 In many cases they start out looking like healthy tests.
 But when running on a machine under heavy load, they rear their ugly, randomly failing heads.
 In some cases they may only fail when the network is saturated.
 (Which is a reason to avoid tests that rely on third party services in the first place.)
-Or the opposite could happen: you upgrade a dependency or language runtime to a faster version, and this speeds up testrun enough to unveil latent flakiness you never recognized.
+Or the opposite could happen: you upgrade a dependency or language runtime to a faster version, and this speeds up the testrun enough to unveil latent flakiness you never recognized.
 Such are the perverse economics of flaky tests.

 ## How will QA help me with test flakiness?
 Now the good news: with QA, we've set out to address the shortcomings we see with today's testing tools.
 We want a toolset that's *fast* and gives us more firepower for dealing with the reality of flaky tests.